Email: ietcourses@theiet.org

 SG1 2UA

-• Technical Visit (Part B only*).
-Places are limited and you must select to attend when registering
+- Technical visit (week two only).
+Places are limited and you must select to attend when registering.

 If you are attending the course from outside of the UK and are paying for your booking using a company payment card where the company is VAT Registered and is the registered card billing address, please use the registration link for a VAT registered overseas company.